mwaskom/Psych252/Tutorial/stutorial3.md

 In contrast, in an **interactive model** (e.g., `COL ~ RTWL * Income`) the effect of RTWL on COL is **NOT** assumed to be the same at all levels of Income.
 Here, the RTWL could be positively correlated with COL at low incomes, but negatively correlated at high incomes.

 ### Treating income as a categorical variable

 For simplicity, we might want to look at income as a categorical **factor**, not a quantitative variable.
-So let us replace Income by a new factor, Incomecat = 'low' vs 'high'.
+So let us replace Income by a new factor, "Incomecat" which can be 'low' or 'high'.
 We'll use an income of 4000 as the dividing point; those cities with incomes less than 4000 will fall into the "low" income category, and those with incomes at 4000 or above will fall into the "high" income category:

 ```r